-16.2 ICC Match Referee awarding a match
+16.2 ICC Match Referee awarding the match

-- 16.2.1 A match shall be lost by a side which either - 16.2.1.1 concedes defeat or - 16.2.1.2 in the opinion of the ICC Match Referee refuses to play and the ICC Match Referee shall award the match to the other side. - 16.2.2 If an umpire considers that an action by any player or players might constitute a refusal by either side to play then the umpires together shall inform the ICC Match Referee of this fact.
+- 16.2.1 The match shall be lost by a side which either - 16.2.1.1 concedes defeat or - 16.2.1.2 in the opinion of the ICC Match Referee refuses to play and the ICC Match Referee shall award the match to the other side. - 16.2.2 If an umpire considers that an action by any player or players might constitute a refusal by either side to play then the umpires together shall inform the ICC Match Referee of this fact.
 The ICC Match Referee shall together with the umpires ascertain the cause of the action.
 If the ICC Match Referee, after due consultation with the umpires, then decides that this action does constitute a refusal to play by one side, he/she shall so inform the captain of that side.
-If the captain persists in the action the ICC Match Referee shall award the match in accordance with clause 16.2.1.2 above. - 16.2.3 If action as in clause 16.2.2 above takes place after play has started and does not constitute a refusal to play the delay or interruption in play shall be dealt with in the same manner as provided for in clauses 13.7.2 (Delayed and Interrupted Matches) and 11.4 (Changing agreed times for intervals) above.
+If the captain persists in the action the ICC Match Referee shall award the match in accordance with clause 16.2.1.2 above. - 16.2.3 If action as in clause 16.2.2 above takes place after play has started and does not constitute a refusal to play: - 16.2.3.1 Playing time lost shall be counted from the start of the action until play recommences, subject to intervals (clause 11) and suspensions of play (clause 2.8). - 16.2.3.2 the time for close of play on that day shall be extended by this length of time, subject to clause 2.8 (Suspension of play in dangerous and unreasonable conditions) and the provisions of clause 12.7. - 16.2.3.3 if applicable, no overs shall be deducted during the Actual Last Hour solely on account of this time.

-Note: In addition to the consequences of any refusal to play prescribed under this clause, any such refusal, whether temporary or final, may result in disciplinary action being taken against the captain and team responsible under the ICC Code of Conduct.
+In addition to the consequences of any refusal to play prescribed under this clause, any such refusal, whether temporary or final, may result in disciplinary action being taken against the captain and team responsible under the ICC Code of Conduct.

-16.3 All other matches - A Tie or No Result
+16.3 All other matches - A Tie or Draw